-The talents you hope will allow you to make a career out of playing music can help you make ends meet until the day you get to play your own songs exclusively.
+The musical talents you hope will form your career can help you make ends meet until the day you get to play your own songs exclusively.
 Session musician work for other musicians can help you bridge the financial gap and make some extra money.
 As a bonus, you'll be honing your own skills and meeting people who can create opportunities for you.

 Perform Musical Odd Jobs

 More Ideas to Earn Money as a Musician

-Combine these ideas with the ideas above for a plan that really can help you earn enough money to quit that day job.
+Combine the following suggestions with the ideas above for a plan that really can help you earn enough money to quit your day job.

 Promotion, Promotion, Promotion

 Your ability to make a living as a musician depends a lot on your ability to promote your music.
-You've to make sure people know about your music, where they can get it when you are playing and so on.
+You must make sure people know about your music, where they can get it, when you are playing, and so on.